sunnya97/ethereum-developers-guide/dev-environment-i/inter-contract-execution.md

 ###### [Interactions Between Contacts](https://dappsforbeginners.wordpress.com/tutorials/interactions-between-contracts/) \[10 min read\]

 In this tutorial from the Dapps for Beginners series, you will practice interacting with a smart contract called MetaCoin through another smart contract.
-First, we will make a smart contract that acts as a proxy for calling functions in a Metacoin Contract as in the previous exercise, but we will then make a "Factory contract" that creates new Metacoin smart contracts.
-It is suggested you follow along with the tutorial using Remix.
+First, we will make a smart contract that acts as a proxy for calling functions in a Metacoin Contract as in the previous exercise.
+Then we will make a "Factory contract" that creates new Metacoin smart contracts.
+It is suggested you follow along with the tutorial using [Remix](https://remix.ethereum.org/).

 ###### [CALL, CALLCODE, and DELEGATECALL](https://ethereum.stackexchange.com/questions/3667/difference-between-call-callcode-and-delegatecall) \[4 min read\]